forwards/website_source/content/edu/chicago.md

 ### Applications

 Applications for this event will be opened in **late December 2018**.
-Please [join our Meetup](https://www.meetup.com/rladies-chicago/) for updates, and stay tuned for more!
+Please [join the R-Ladies Chicago Meetup](https://www.meetup.com/rladies-chicago/) for updates, and stay tuned for more!

 ### Workshop Description